Setting Lifecycle Policies Using Postman

 </LifecycleConfiguration>

-• ID element: The element uniquely identifies a rule.
+• ID: The ID element uniquely identifies a rule.

-• Filter element: A Lifecycle rule can apply to all or a subset of objects in a bucket based on the element that you specify in the lifecycle rule.
+• Filter: A lifecycle rule can apply to all or a subset of objects in a bucket based on the element that you specify in the lifecycle rule.
 See below for filter examples.

-• Status element: The element value can be either Enabled or Disabled.
-If a rule is disabled, Wasabi doesn't perform any of the actions defined in the rule.
+• Status: This element value can be Enabled or Disabled.
+If a rule is disabled, Wasabi does not perform any of the actions defined in the rule.

-• Action element: You can direct Wasabi to perform specific actions in an object's lifetime by specifying one or more of the following predefined actions in a lifecycle rule.
+• Action: You can direct Wasabi to perform specific actions in an object's lifetime by specifying one or more of the following predefined actions in a lifecycle rule.

 Lifecycle Actions